-All 17 local PADMs who ranked encountering dead wildlife “Very rarely” or more frequently but answered that these animals were not documented, either agreed or strongly agreed with the importance of WH to achieve conservation goals.
-Similarly, 94% of local PADMs who ranked encountering injured wildlife "Very rarely" or more frequently but answered that these animals were not documented, either agreed or strongly agreed with this statement.
+All 17 local PADMs who indicated encountering dead wildlife “very rarely” or more frequently but answered that these animals were not documented, either agreed or strongly agreed with the importance of WH to achieve conservation goals.
+Similarly, 94% of local PADMs who indicated encountering injured wildlife "very rarely" or more frequently but answered that these animals were not documented, either agreed or strongly agreed with this statement.
 For sick wildlife, the percentage was 91%.
-The corresponding percentages for non-local PADMs were 50, 80, and 0% (for injured, sick, and dead wildlife).
+The corresponding percentages for non-local PADMs were 50%, 80%, and 0% for injured, sick, and dead wildlife, respectively.

-Documentation method for dead, sick, or injured wildlife in protected areas
+Documentation methods

 The documentation method of injured, sick, or dead wildlife varied among the 58 local PADMs that reported the recording of one or more of these groups.
-Most often, each animal was documented individually (“Individual observation”).
-The second most common method involved a complete inventory of healthy, injured, sick, or dead animals for each species (“Part of the full count”).
-Reporting their presence or absence was the third most common method (“Present or absent”; Figure 3).
+Most often, each animal was documented individually (“individual observation”).
+The second most common method was a complete inventory of healthy, injured, sick, or dead animals for each species.
+Reporting their presence or absence was the third most common method (Figure 3).
 For non-local responses, the predominant method was “each animal is an individual observation” across health categories (Appendix S4).

 The items recorded from each observation were not consistent across responses (Figure 3).
 Photographs and the species were the main items collected across documentation methods and health categories.
-Anomalies observed in non-healthy wildlife and the condition of carcasses were not always recorded (Figure 3).
-In non-local responses the trend was relatively similar, however, items were reported to be recorded more consistently (e.g., age, anomalies, and condition in the three health categories; Appendix S4).
+Anomalies observed in unhealthy wildlife (e.g., sick or dead) and the condition of carcasses were not always recorded (Figure 3).
+In non-local responses the trend was relatively similar; however, items were reported as being recorded more consistently (e.g., age, anomalies, and condition in the three health categories; Appendix S4).

-Presence of domestic animals in protected areas, the documentation of their health status, and the perceived threats of domestic animals to conservation goals
+Domestic animals in protected areas

-Fifty-two local PADMs (71%) responded that domestic animals were found in the corresponding PAs.
-Among them, 67% reported that domestic animals were documented if observed during patrols, but only 26% reported recording their health status (Figure 4).
+Fifty-two local PADMs (71%) responded that domestic animals were found in their PAs.
+Among them, 67% reported that domestic animals were documented if observed during patrols, and 26% reported recording of their health status (Figure 4).
 Forty-two local respondents reporting domestic animals in the PAs (81%) either agreed or strongly agreed that domestic animals are a conservation concern (Figure 4).
 Twenty-seven of them (64%) answered that these animals were documented.
-Fourteen out of twenty-one respondents claiming that domestic animals are not found in the corresponding PAs also either agreed or strongly agreed that they are a conservation concern (67%).
+Fourteen out of 21 respondents claimed that domestic animals are not found in the corresponding PAs and either agreed or strongly agreed that they are a conservation concern (67%).

 Eight non-local PADMs (62%) responded that domestic animals were found in the PAs.
 Among them, seven (88%) reported that domestic animals were documented if observed during patrols, of which only two (29%) reported recording their health status (Appendix S5).

-Health data storage practices in protected areas
+Health data storage practices

-Seventy-two, 54, and 65% of local PADMs reporting the documentation of either injured, sick, or dead wildlife stored all these data in a SMART database.
-Paper forms, reports, and spreadsheets were employed when non-healthy wildlife were documented but their data was not stored in a SMART database.
+Seventy-three percent, 54%, and 65% of local PADMs reported the documentation of injured, sick, or dead wildlife being stored in a SMART database.
+Paper forms, reports, and spreadsheets were employed when unhealthy wildlife were documented, but their data were not stored in a SMART database.

 Thirty-one of the 35 local respondents (89%) recording domestic animals during patrols indicated that this information was stored in a SMART database.
 The health status of domestic animals, when documented, was also stored in a SMART database.